Juan-Jones/earnonlinemoney/content/blog/earn-cash-back.md

 ### Maximizing Rebates on Online Purchases

 Online shopping has made it easier than ever to earn rebates.
 Many websites and apps offer cash back for purchases made through their platforms.
-]({{< relref "creative-side-hustles" >}}) for being a loyal customer.
-Here is a easy .
-Instead of businesses paying billions for millions for ads on the T.V. or radio, they would rather pay you!
-This is cost-friendly for them, for you, a side hustle to earn additional cash.
+In other words, you can earn money when you shop.
+Hence, get paid for doing something you already do!

 * Rakuten: Formerly known as Ebates, [Rakuten](https://www.rakuten.com/r/JONESD1531?eeid=28187) provides up to 40% cash back at over 2,500 stores.
 * Honey: Besides finding discount codes, Honey offers cash back through its Honey Gold program.